-To be sure, nothing is said hereby directly about the possibility of finite consistency proofs; but a criterion follows, which every proof of the consistency for a formalism of number theory or a more comprehensive formalism has to meet: a consideration must occur in the proof which can not be represented-based on the arithmetical translation-in the given formalism.
+To be sure, nothing is said hereby directly about the possibility of finite consistency proofs; but a criterion follows, which every proof of the consistency for a formalism of number theory or a more comprehensive formalism has to meet: a consideration must occur in the proof which can not be 32Mh.
+Math.
+Physik Bd.
+38 Heft 1 (1931).

+represented-based on the arithmetical translation-in the given formalism.

-By means of this criterion one became aware that the existing consistency proofs were not yet sufficient for the full formalism of number theory.33
+By means of this criterion one became aware that the existing consistency proofs were not yet sufficient for the full formalism of number theory.

-Moreover, the conjecture was prompted that $\|^{212}$ it was in general impossible to provide a proof for the consistency of the number theoretic formalism within the framework of the elementary intuitive considerations that conformed to the "finite standpoint" upon which Hilbert had based proof theory.
+Moreover, the conjecture was prompted that $\parallel^{212}$ it was in general impossible to provide a proof for the consistency of the number theoretic formalism within the framework of the elementary intuitive considerations that conformed to the "finite standpoint" upon which Hilbert had based proof theory.